 2.4.1 Following the IIP announcement in December 2011, two corridor-wide commissions were implemented to help develop a consistent approach to dualling design and assessment.
-These have informed development of the proposed scheme from Pitlochry to Killiecrankie, and are explained further below.
-As noted in Chapter 1 (Introduction), these commissions were the Preliminary Engineering Services (PES) and Strategic Environmental Assessment (SEA), which are closely linked strategic studies that together identify the engineering and environmental constraints, issues, risks and opportunities to provide an equivalent assessment to the level of DMRB Stage 1 for the A9 dualling programme.
+These have informed progression of the proposed scheme from Tay Crossing to Ballinluig, and are explained further below.
+As noted in Chapter 1 (Introduction), these commissions were the Preliminary Engineering Services (PES) and Strategic Environmental Assessment (SEA) which are closely linked strategic studies that together identify the engineering and environmental constraints, issues, risks and opportunities to provide an equivalent assessment to the level of DMRB Stage 1 for the A9 Dualling Programme.

-Preliminary Engineering Services (PES)
+Preliminary Engineering Services

-- 2.4.2 The PES commission was awarded to Jacobs UK Ltd in September 2012 and involved engineering constraints mapping, corridor options work equivalent to a DMRB Stage 1 level of assessment, and other design strategies such as junction and access strategy, layby/rest area strategy, and non-motorised user strategies. - 2.4.3 The PES commission also includes a number of early assessments to provide the basis for later progression of individual projects forming part of the overall A9 dualling programme.
+- 2.4.2 The PES commission was awarded to Jacobs UK Ltd in September 2012 and involved engineering constraints mapping, corridor options work equivalent to a DMRB Stage 1 level of assessment, and other design strategies such as junction and access strategy, layby/rest area strategy, and non-motorised user (NMU) strategies. - 2.4.3 The PES commission also includes a number of early assessments to provide the basis for later progression of individual projects forming part of the overall A9 Dualling Programme.
 These include geotechnical and topographical studies, business case development and implementation of a stakeholder engagement strategy.

-Strategic Environmental Assessment (SEA)
+Strategic Environmental Assessment

-- The SEA commission was awarded to Halcrow in September 2012, to be undertaken in parallel with the PES commission.
+2.4.4 The SEA commission was awarded to Halcrow in September 2012, to be undertaken in parallel with the PES commission.
 The Environmental Assessment (Scotland) Act 2005 requires SEA for all public sector plans, programmes and strategies with the potential for significant impacts on the environment.
-As the A9 dualling programme provides the overall direction of the route alignment selection process, design, project-level EIA and later construction activities, it was determined that SEA was required.
-SEA screening and scoping stages were completed by February 2013, with the Environmental Report reviewed in public consultation in June 2013 (Transport Scotland, 2013), allowing the environmental assessment stage to proceed.
+Whilst an SEA was carried out as part of the STPR, the A9 Dualling Programme provides the overall direction of the route alignment selection process, design, project-level EIA and later construction activities, it was determined that SEA was required.
+SEA screening and scoping stages were completed by February 2013, with the Environmental Report reviewed in public consultation in June 2013 (Transport Scotland 2013), allowing the environmental assessment stage to proceed.
 An SEA Addendum Report was published in March 2014 (Transport Scotland, 2014a) which collated and reviewed feedback from the consultation process.
-Consultation feedback following the publication of the SEA Addendum Report was then used to complete supplementary strategic studies as discussed in paragraph 2.4.11. - 2.4.5 In addition, an A9 SEA Post Adoption Statement was published in September 2014 (Transport Scotland, 2014b).
-The purpose of this report was to outline how the SEA findings and how the comments received on the SEA Environmental Report (Transport Scotland, 2013a) and SEA Addendum (Transport Scotland, 2014a) have been taken into account, including those from Scotlish Natural Heritage (SNH), Historic Environment Scotland (HES) and Scotlish Environment Protection Agency (SEPA).
+Consultation feedback following the publication of the SEA Addendum Report was then issued to complete supplementary strategic studies as discussed in paragraph 2.4.11.

+- 2.4.5 In addition, an A9 SEA Post Adoption Statement was published in September 2014 (Transport Scotland, 2014b).
+The purpose of this report was to outline how the SEA findings and how the comments received on the SEA Environmental Report (Transport Scotland, 2013) and SEA Addendum (Transport Scotland, 2014a) have been taken into account, including those from Scottish Natural Heritage (SNH), Historic Environment Scotland (HES) and Scottish Environmental Protection Agency (SEPA).
 It also provides a Monitoring Framework to ensure the strategic constraints identified during SEA are appropriately cascaded to DMRB Stage 2 and DMRB Stage 3. - 2.4.6 The findings of the SEA, including the supporting strategic reviews, below, have informed the EIA process for the proposed scheme, and the SEA is therefore referred to where relevant in this ES.